-FL Studio mobile APK- check out the new features!
+FL Studio Mobile APK- check out the new features!

 - Make sure that you delete any prior version of this application so that there is no inconvenience or confusion.

-- Go to privacy in the settings and enable download from unknown sources.
+- After that, go to privacy in the settings and enable download from unknown sources.
 This will let you download files from unknown links.

 - Run the file and install the app.